-A related notion to parameterized complexity that is reminiscent of our work is limited non-determinism, which started with the work of Kintala and Fischer [58], see the survey by Goldsmith, Levy and Mundheck [40].
-This was further studied by Papadimitriou and Yannakakis [76] who defined a few syntactic classes within the class of polylog non-determinism (LOGNP and LOGSNP).
+A related notion to parameterized complexity that is reminiscent of our work is limited non-determinism, which started with the work of Kintala and Fischer [41], see survey by Goldsmith, Levy and Mundheck [26].
+This was further studied by Papadimitriou and Yannakakis [56] who defined a few syntactic classes within the class of polylog non-determinism (LOGNP and LOGSNP).
 The interesting point is that several natural problems are complete for these classes.
 The notion of reduction used is the usual polynomial reduction and hence the classifications arising from this study are very different from our VC hierarchy.
-A related classification is the EW-hierarchy defined by Flum, Grohe and Weyer [35].
-This hierarchy is a similar to the Weft classification of parameterized complexity but limits the running time to be only exponential in the witness length, thus being geared towards problems with polylogarithmic size parameters (as in LOGNP).

-Subsequent Works: Dubrov and Ishai [26] discussed the compression of problems and showed that a certain incompressibility assumption has an application to derandomization.
-Specifically they construct a pseudorandom generator that fools procedures that use more randomness than their output length.
+Subsequent Works: Dubrov and Ishai [19] discussed the compression of problems and showed that a certain incompressibility assumption has an application to derandomization.
+Specifically they construct a generator that fools procedures that use more randomness than their output length.
 Their work was mostly conducted independently of ours, following conversations regarding an early phase of our work.
-In addition, inspired by our CRH construction, they prove that any one-way permutation can either be used for the above mentioned derandomization, or else can be used to construct a weak version of CRH.
+In addition, inspired by our CRH construction, they prove that any one-way permutation can either be used for the above mentioned derandomization, or else can be used to construct a weak version of CRH.12

-Dziembowski [28] shows the relevance of our notion of witness-retrievable compression to achieving forward-secure storage.
+In a recent paper, Dziembowski [21] shows the relevance of our notion of witness retrievable compression to a method for achieving forward-secure storage.
 He shows a cryptanalytic result of such compression.
-Furthermore, following our approach for construction of OT from one-way functions, he shows that for every one-way function either a specific storage scheme is forward-secure, or there exists an (infinitely often) OT protocol based on this one-way function.
+Furthermore, following our approach for construction of OT from one-way functions, he shows that for every one-way function either a specific storage scheme is forward-secure, or there exists an OT protocol based on this one-way function.